notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 Both R's and D's vote less on economic issues and more on values:
 - [[Lowrey24RiseUnionRight|Lowrey24: The Rise of the Union Right]]
 ## Immigration
+- 2X more voters prioritized immigration than abortion: [[Ponnuru25learnDemsDKborder|Ponnuru25: What Democrats can learn from Denmark’s left-leaning border hawks]]

 ## US Culture
 ## Random Bad Luck